MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 You can find more information on the following optional topologies later in the article:

-- Skype for Business on-premises deployment is described in this document in the section **Teams  hybrid topology**.
+- Skype for Business on-premises deployment is described in **Teams  hybrid topology**.
-- Phone System Direct Routing (for PSTN connectivity) is described in this document in the section **Teams with Direct Routing topology**.
+- Phone System Direct Routing (for PSTN connectivity) is described in **Teams with Direct Routing topology**.
-- Express Route is described in this document in the section **Teams with Express Route optimization**.
+- Express Route is described in  **Teams with Express Route optimization**.

 **Flow descriptions**:
 - **Flow 2** – Represents a flow initiated by a user on the customer network to the Internet as a part of the user's Teams experience.
 Examples of these flows are DNS and peer-to-peer media.